Cytnx-dev/Cytnx/docs/source/guide/uniten/Contraction.rst

 Contraction
 =============
-Cytnx provides rich UniTenosr contraction interfaces, in this section we introcuce several methods to contract a desired tensor network.
+Cytnx provides rich UniTensor contraction interfaces, in this section we introduce several methods to contract a desired tensor network.

 Contract()
 ------------------